Depictions of nudity: Religious and mythological art

 Wounded Cupid (1857) by William-Adolphe Bouguereau.
 Aphrodite (Venus) and Eros (Cupid), mother and son, are typically portrayed in the nude.

 David and Abishag (1879) by Pedro Américo, depicting a story from the Hebrew Bible.
 Abishag was a servant of King David.

 Thetis Dipping Achilles into the River Styx (1789) by Thomas Banks.
 This marble sculpture depicts a famous scene from Greek mythology.

 During the Middle Ages, Christianity was unable to completely erase pagan influences in Europe.
-By the Renaissance, interest in classical civilization was revived, and Greek mythology served as an inspiration for a plethora of artworks.
+By the Renaissance, interest in classical civilization was revived, and Greek mythology served as an inspiration for a plethora of artworks, notably, The Birth of Venus by Sandro Botticelli.
 Moreover, the Judeo-Christian tradition has itself inspired a number of nude sculptures and paintings.